 All countries should require multinational corporations to publicly disclose their revenues, profits, losses, sales, taxes paid, subsidiaries, and staff levels on a country-by-country basis as a means of detecting and deterring abusive tax avoidance practices.
 As part of the Base Erosion and Profit Shifting (BEPS) initiative, the G20 countries and the OECD countries agreed in November 2015 to take the necessary measures to require their large, multinational companies to provide such reporting on a country-by-country basis.
 Unfortunately, the agreement only requires that the information be provided by the parent of the multinational company to its home tax authority.
 Other countries' tax authorities will be able to access the information only through official treaty requests, and therefore only where such treaties are in place.
-GFI strongly recommends that countries require companies over which they have relevant jurisdiction to provide public country-by-country reporting, so that the information can be analyzed by legislators responsible for fixing the profit-shifting problems that such reporting will help identify.
-Since legislators alone will not have enough qualified people to adequately analyze the information necessary to make informed policy changes, publicly available country-by-country reporting would also allow experts from academia, civil society, and the media to lend their analytical support to the problem.
+GFI strongly recommends that countries requires country-by-country bases are in place.